secretstartups/handbook/content/handbook/sales/field-communications/field-update-tickers.md

 ## Target Audience

-The updates and any associated actions included in each Update Ticker are geared towards  individual contributors within each region (e.g. Account Executives).
+The updates and any associated actions included in each Update Ticker are geared toward all Field roles within each region.
+Cross functional team members in Marketing, Product and People Business Partners also receive the Ticker for visibility.
 The information contained in each Update Ticker is confidential and is, therefore, intended for internal audiences only unless otherwise stated.

 ## Delivery Mechanism